 Uses – Although both the spices can be used to make sweet and savoury dishes, the sweeter taste of anise makes it a better choice for dishes which has a sweet undertone for deserts.

-Fennel spice is prefered to make savoury dishes such as bread or sauces.
+Fennel spice is preferred to make savoury dishes such as bread or sauces.

 Aniseed and Fennel seeds are both extensively used in Middle Eastern, Italian and Indian cooking.
 Many French recipes are also made with this spice.